Yervant Voskan: Career

 Upon his return to the Ottoman Empire in 1881 he aided in the founding of the department of sculpture at the Sanâyi-i Nefîse Mekteb-i Âlisi in 1883.
 It was one if the schools first departments and Voskan was its first teacher.
 He began teaching sculpture in the academy on March 1, 1883.
 At the time, he was the only professor of sculpture in the Ottoman Empire.
 The first time period was spent looking for students to teach as it was difficult at the time to find students who wanted to study sculpture.
 Eventually İhsan Özsoy, İsa Behzat, Mehmet Bahri and Mesrur Izzet would become Osgan Efendis first students and would be the first representatives of Turkish sculptors in sculpture history.
 In his 32 years at the school, Oskan would teach the first generation of Turkish sculptors.
 Voskan is credited with educating the first generation of sculptors of the Republic of Turkey.

 Archeological work

 Along with Osman Hamdi Bey, Voskan conducted the first scientific based archaeological in the history of the Ottoman Empire.
 His archaeological research included the Commagene tomb-sanctuary in Nemrut Dağı in south-eastern Anatolia and the Alexander Sarcophagus in Sidon.
 He was the chief restorer of the Sarcophagus.

+Retirement and death

 Yervant Voskan eventually retired from the academy in 1908 and died only 6 years later.